bric3/oh-my-zsh-git/README.md

 oh-my-zsh-git
 =============

 This plugin is an opinionated git prompt status, tailored for [**oh-my-zsh**](https://github.com/robbyrussell/oh-my-zsh).
-It is based on the work of [fabulous work](https://github.com/arialdomartini/oh-my-git/) of Arialdo Martini.
+It is based on the work of [fabulous work](https://github.com/arialdomartini/oh-my-git/) of Arialdo Martini, but has been completely rewritten to avoid shortcoming and enable more features na despecially a nice oh-my-zsh integration.

 In other word it is _oh_my_git_ for _oh_my_zsh_.